-In today’s episode, I break down the costs of each of those childcare options so that your family has a good idea of how much each option will cost annually.
+Earlier in the series, we covered the different childcare options available to families.
+Here, we break down the costs of each of those options so your family has a good idea of how much each one will cost annually.

 To learn more about our Last Minute Care Service, click here.